-- The command should execute from the source system (sys1) to the target system (sys2) without the system requesting a pass phrase or password. - Repeat this procedure for each target system.
+- 2 The command should execute from the source system (sys1) to the target system (sys2) without the system requesting a pass phrase or password. - Repeat this procedure for each target system.

-Setting up ssh and rsh connection using the pwdutil.pl utility
+Setting up ssh and rsh connections using the pwdutil.pl utility

-The password utility, pwdutil.pl, is bundled in the 6.2 release under the scripts directory.
+The password utility, pwdutil.pl, is bundled in the 7.3 release in the /opt/VRTS/repository/ga/images/SSNAS/7.3.0.0/scripts/pwdutil.pl directory.
 The users can run the utility in their script to set up the ssh and rsh connection automatically.